torpkev/domain_docs/blockconfig.md

 #### Block Key

 Block key is the internal name used to identify this type of block.
-It MUST remain unique and should not contain any special characters
+It MUST remain unique and should not contain spaces or any special characters

     block_key: griefprevent